-If properly acclimitized to the elevation in the area, climbing Mount Massive is a nice day hike.
+If properly acclimated to the elevation in the area, climbing Mount Massive is a nice day hike.
 Depending on your fitness level, the main trail can take anywhere from 5 hours to a long day.
 Whatever route you choose, make sure to get an early start.
 Afternoon thunderstorms are very common in the summer.
 The mountain is above treeline, and you will have no protection against a lightning strike.
 Acclimitization is key to making good times.
-If you fly in from sea level and climb the next day, I guarantee you will get lots of lung excercise.
+If you fly in from sea level and climb the next day, you risk altitude sickness, which could be fatal.

 There are two primary trails, two seldom used trails from the north, and several seldomly climbed ridgelines and slopes up Mount Massive.

-1. Main Range Trail to Mount Massive Trail - The standard route on the mountain is 13.6 miles round trip with a 4,370 foot elevation gain, via a class 2 trail.
-Read this route for more details.
+1. Main Range Trail to Mount Massive Trail - The standard route on the mountain is 13.6 miles round trip with a 4,370 foot elevation gain, via a class 1 trail.

 2. West Couloir via Halfmoon Creek Trail - This route is another popular way to get to the summit, via a class 2 scree couloir.
 It is a shorter path to the summit, but is steeper and more difficult.
 It is approximately 9 miles roundtrip with a 3,870 foot elevation gain.
 Read this route for more details.
 This is not the official trail to get to the summit of Massive.
 However, it is very popular trail, but the turn for the climber's trail is difficult to find.
 The guide books say that you will find a cairn that marks the trail soon after leaving a large meadow.
 The topo. map makes it look like about .2 miles.
 As it turns out, the cairn is in the western part of the meadow and it is about 3 feet tall.
 If you are climbing in the summer months, you will find the cairn in the middle of a field of large leafy plants (towards the western side of the meadow).
 The trail then leads up to some rocks that look like they could be part of a waterfall during runoff.